palmmc/EasyAsShops/README.md

 </div>

 # EasyAsShops
-A plugin that allows you to setup a simple server shop without any programming!
+A plugin for [Endstone](https://github.com/EndstoneMC/endstone) that allows you to setup a simple server shop without any programming!

 # Installation
 1) Download [**EconomyPilot**](https://github.com/legitbox/Economy-Pilot) (without it, this plugin will not work).